nodejs/node/doc/api/vm.md

     right away to measure the memory.
     **Default:** `'default'`
-* Returns: {Promise} If the memory is successfully measured, the promise will resolve with an object containing information about the memory usage, else it will be rejected with an error with `ERR_CONTEXT_NOT_INITIALIZED` code property.
+* Returns: {Promise} If the memory is successfully measured, the promise will resolve with an object containing information about the memory usage.
+  Otherwise it will be rejected with an `ERR_CONTEXT_NOT_INITIALIZED` error.

 The format of the object that the returned Promise may resolve with is specific to the V8 engine and may change from one version of V8 to the next.